In this article

 Communication and Enforcement

-• Employee Education: Ensure employees are aware of the policy through regular training.
+• Employee education: Ensure employees are aware of the policy through regular training.

-• Approval Process: Define who can approve expenses based on the amount.
+• Approval process: Define who can approve expenses based on the amount.

 • Consequences: Detail potential penalties for violating the policy, such as non-reimbursement or disciplinary action.